newdexterity/Open-Biomanual-Manipulation-System/CAD/Torso_Clavicle_Unit/Readme.md

 ## Ratchets (obmp-tcu-1181 & obmp-tcu-1182)

-obmp-tcu-1182 is the mirrored version of obmp-tcu-1181, when building, the mirrored parts can be made by changing the install orientation of the M2 screw.
+obmp-tcu-1182 is the mirrored version of obmp-tcu-1181.
+When building, the mirrored parts can be made by changing the install orientation of the M2 screw.
 The ratchets can be assembled using obmp-tcu-1189 and two pieces of obmp-tcu-p3-1188.
 The lever arm is made of a M2x40 mm screw.

 ## Machined part (obmp-tcu-1190)